Support the Free Analysis on this Website

 Possible 93 to 104 year cycle

-There was 13 years between the 1994 and 2007 lows in VIX (volatility premium) suggesting the next low near 2020.
+There was 13 years between the 1994 and 2007 lows in VIX (volatility premium) suggesting a low near 2020.
+There was also a Solar cycle 11 years between 1995 and 2007 giving pointing to a low near 2018.
 The highs in VIX were close to 6-7 years suggesting a 2022 high in VIX.
 While a high VIX does not guarantee low prices like we saw in 1999, it does eventually lead to lower prices like in 2002.

-If wave 5 is equal in time to Wave 1 (a common Elliott Wave relationship), this indicator suggests a high near early October 2017 matching similar to the October 11, 2007 high.
+If wave 5 is equal in time to Wave 1 (a common Elliott Wave relationship), this indicator suggests a high near June 2018 similar to the October 11, 2007 high.

 The inflation adjusted S&P500 earnings suggests that the 2008 financial crisis is in fact similar to the 1920-21 recession.
 This would suggest an end of this Bull Market close to 2018 or 9 years later like in 1929.

 A return to the average Price/Earnings ratio of the last 120 years would take the S&P500 to 1,200.
 While a return to the minimum seen every 40 years would the S&P500 to 800.

 The Solar Cycle of 11 years tends to give us a bubble every 11 years.
 It was US Stocks in 1968, Gold in 1979, the Nikkei in 1989, US Stocks and others in 2000, Gold again in 2011 and the next Bubble should be the Nikkei which follows Stocks and Gold, or maybe Bonds in 2022.